RinkuDas7857/Gitlab-runner-/docs/development/index.md

 1. Compile GitLab Runner for `linux/amd64`.
 1. Build a DEB package for Runner.
 The official GitLab Runner images are based on Alpine and Ubuntu, and the Ubuntu image build uses the DEB package.
-1. Build the Alpine and Ubuntu versions of the `gitlab/gitlab-runner` image.
+1. Build the `alpine:latest` version of the `gitlab/gitlab-runner` and `gitlab/gitlab-runner-helper` image.

 ### New auto-scaling (Taskscaler) in GitLab Runner (since 15.6.0)